Artificial Intelligence

 All the big models run on external servers and are usually only available through a (paid) account.
 There are some alternatives available that you can run locally on your own machine.
 Installing these usually involves complex installation procedures, but there's a trend for 'one-click-installers' that get you set up relatively painlessly.
 Below you can find some simple installers for various generative AI's.

-Note 2 Most of these models need (recent and beefy) Nvidia graphics cards to run, or Apple M1/M2.
+Note 2 Most of these models need (recent and beefy) Nvidia graphics cards to run, or an Apple M processor.

-If you don't have a system that can run these models and you also don't want to use the online services, or need some help with installation, please visit us in Oudenoord ON0.50.
+If you don't have a system that can run these models and you also don't want to use the online services, or need some help with installation, please contact us through the HKU en AI page.
 We have some models set up here that you can experiment with.
 Open for both students and employees (of HKU.)

 Image generation on your own computer